 What is Your Confidence IQ?

 Women alone are not the only members of society who have been trained by their families and society on the laws of conformity.
-Persons of color often find it difficult to reach for those proffered brass rings because their historical hands have been slapped too many times (Kimble, Marsh, & Kiska, 1984).
-Women of color are far less likely to push the envelope when it comes time to vie for a promotion.
+Persons of color often find it difficult to reach for those offered brass rings because their historical hands have been slapped too many times (Kimble, Marsh, & Kiska, 1984).

 How Can We Change our Course?

 You do not have to stay locked in a job or a relationship that is unsatisfactory.
 People make career changes every day.
 In fact, a new career provides an opportunity to start over.
 Perhaps instead of looking at that promotion in your current company, you should begin looking at other opportunities.
 Beef up your resume.
 Add those accomplishments, all those committees, and project to which you have been an integral part.
 Let everyone know you have ideas, that you have the experience, the drive, and the vision to put those ideas into motion.
 In a recent business report it was argued that being thorough is the personality trait that is most desirable, and likely to lead to success (Baer, n.d.).
 Well, how can your boss know you are thorough if you are too shy to demonstrate it?
 In another study, trustworthiness was considered a desirable trait in businesses (Graves, 1996), both of these actually mean the same thing.
 Often, it is the nice people who have these qualities, and nice people feel it is rude to be assertive.
 Stop that!

 You are More than the Sum of Your Parts